Redhill MRT station: History

 In July 1990, it was announced that as part of the cycle-and-ride scheme, 10 stations, including Redhill, would have their bicycle stands extended.
 Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors, where it was expected for the works to be completed by 2012.
 After several tests at different stations, works for the half-height platform screen doors were expected to start in 2010, with eventual installation and operations commencing at Redhill station by August 2011.
 The station was installed with high-volume low-speed fans by the first quarter of 2013.
 In December 2017, works were completed for a 400 m linkway from Redhill station to the Enabling Village, a community space for people with disabilities to be integrated in society, to make it more accessible for those with mobility issues.
 Prior to the linkway, the journey between the two places was a "challenge" for people with disabilities due to hills in the area.
 It was announced in March 2017 that as part a collaboration between the LTA and SG Enable, Redhill will serve as a test bed for "new mobility technologies and infrastructure" in order to improve accessibility for those with disabilities.

 Details

 Redhill station is on the EWL with the station number of EW18, situated between Tiong Bahru and Queenstown stations.
 When it opened, it had the station number of W4 before being changed to its current station number in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 As a part of the EWL, the station is operated by SMRT Trains.
 Like many stations on the initial MRT network, Redhill has an island platform and is elevated.
 The station operates between 5:49 am and 12:08 am daily, with train frequencies varying from 2–5 minutes peak hour to an average of 5 minutes for off peak hours.
+The station is bounded by Tiong Bahru Road.
+It has two exits and serves surrounding amenities such as the Delta Swimming Complex, Thye Hong Centre, and Leng Kee Community Club.
+Redhill is mostly wheelchair-accessible and has bicycle facilities.